happy-bhesdadiya/nodemailer/README.md

-# Send email with Gmail - Nodemailer
+# Send Email with Gmail using Nodemailer

 How to send an email with your personal gmail account using Nodemailer